The Student Wellbeing Ambassador Team (S.W.A.T.) provides educational programming and outreach services to the West Virginia University community.

 S.W.A.T. works closely with R.A.s, student organizations, and other departments at WVU to maintain the furthest reach around campus in order to educate their peers on healthy lifestyle choices.
 This type of peer education is done through fun and interactive games and discussions.
-S.W.A.T. members also help produce content for the various liveWELL marketing campaigns, facilitate and promote the many WELLWVU run events, such as chillFEST, Condom Caravan, Farmer’s Market and any other appearance centering around the iconic WELLWVU Gazebo.
+S.W.A.T. members also help produce content for the various WELLWVU marketing campaigns and facilitate and promote the many WELLWVU run events.
+This includes chillFEST, the Condom Caravan, and various tabling events around each of the campuses!

 Every student has the ability to lead and can play a role in creating a campus culture where all can thrive!
 All students are welcome to join, no matter what background or major.
-For more information, contact the WELLWVU Office of Wellness & Health Promotion at 304-293-5054 or email email@example.com .

 What our S.W.A.T. alumni are saying

 “Working with WELLWVU and being able to make a difference in my peers lives was truly amazing.
 The content we promoted to students not only helped them, but also helped me keep my life in check during my hectic undergraduate years.
-I have continued peer education, teaching the same mindfulness we would promote during chillWELL at WVU, but now with my med school classmates here at NYU.” - Nick Blasingame
+I have continued peer education, teaching the same mindfulness we would promote at WELLWVU, but now with my med school classmates here at NYU.” - Nick Blasingame